Organisation of the Proceedings in Construction Arbitrations: General Considerations and Special Issues

 - submissions on costs; and

 In large construction disputes, it is also advisable to eventually hold a second CMC to take account of the progress of the proceedings and any evolution of the parties’ dispute.
-This is a step that is most logically inserted after the first round of written submissions but before the filing of document production requests, since the parties’ positions will at that point be fully set out.
+This is a step that is most logically inserted after the first round of written submissions but before the filing of document production requests, because the parties’ positions will, at that point, be fully set out.
 This will allow the parties to ensure that the arbitral tribunal has well understood the issues and will allow the arbitral tribunal to draw the attention of the parties to any issues to be clarified or developed in the second round of written submissions.
 A similar case management tool that could be inserted between the two stages of written submissions is the ‘Kaplan Opening’, which consists of oral pleadings held after the first round of submissions in which the parties provide the tribunal with an overview of their respective cases.
 Although it is not commonly seen in practice, in the authors’ view it could be beneficial in large construction disputes to have the parties’ case summarised and set out for the tribunal at this stage, allowing the tribunal to raise any issues it considers relevant and the parties to understand which issues require further attention in their subsequent submissions.

 In light of the highly technical nature of many construction disputes, it also makes sense to discuss at the outset of the proceedings whether the arbitral tribunal should participate in a site visit or whether any testing will be necessary, and where such activities should be set in the procedural timetable.
 Depending on the issues at stake and the status of the project, such site visits or testing may need to be carried out quickly before construction progresses.
-In the context of these discussions on the technical evidence that will be presented in support of the claims, some arbitrators will raise the issue of expert evidence and potential joint meetings between the parties’ experts already at the first CMC.
+In the context of these discussions on the technical evidence that will be presented in support of the claims, some arbitrators will, at the first CMC, raise the issue of expert evidence and potential joint meetings between the parties’ experts.
 From experience, however, the possible utility of joint expert meetings can be better assessed after the first round of submissions, and thus this is a discussion better left for a second CMC.
 In the authors’ opinion, joint expert meetings and joint expert reports are more useful before than after the merits hearing.

 Conduct of the proceedings

-This section will address common issues that arise in the course of construction arbitration proceedings, after the first CMC has been held and the terms of reference signed by the parties.
+This section addresses common issues that arise in the course of construction arbitration proceedings, after the first CMC has been held and the terms of reference have been signed by the parties.

-Large construction and infrastructure projects generate large amounts of data, in the form of design drawings, daily activity logs, transport records, invoices, photos and videos of the project site, and all other sorts of planning, supply and building records.
-These projects also tend to entail voluminous records of contemporaneous correspondence at all levels, namely, between the employer and the contractor, with sub-contractors and suppliers, and internally within the employer’s and contractor’s teams.
+Large construction and infrastructure projects generate large amounts of data in the form of design drawings, daily activity logs, transport records, invoices, photos and videos of the project site and other sorts of planning, supply and building records.
+These projects also tend to entail voluminous records of contemporaneous correspondence at all levels, namely, between the employer and the contractor, with subcontractors and suppliers, and internally within the employer’s and contractor’s teams.

 The large volume of contemporaneous data that is often available in relation to a construction project means that document disclosure requests are an important procedural step in construction arbitrations and can be extensive.
 Good planning and efficient management of the document production process is therefore key to ensuring the effective use of document production requests in construction arbitrations.